 When a supervisor believes that a trainee's behavior is becoming problematic, the first step in addressing the issue should be to raise the issue with the trainee directly and as soon as feasible in an attempt to informally resolve the problem.
-This may include increased supervision, didactic training, and/or structured readings.
-This process should be documented in writing (Support Plan is used) in supervision notes and discussed with the Training Director, but will not become part of the trainee's professional file.
+This may include (but is not limited to) increased supervision, didactic training, and/or structured readings.
+This process should be documented in writing (Support Plan may be used) in supervision notes and discussed with the Training Director, but will not become part of the trainee's professional file.